dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

     - but it should be possible to describe some behaviors and tendancies that could not be explained before

 mapping out tissue networks in the body
 - various kinds of "addressing" systems for communication between cell networks.

 - cover introduction to ideas in general

+### Maximums for Information Processing, Networks, etc

+- discuss the maximums encountered here and how they arise
+  - arises when various layers of metanomic networks become too large
+  - a limit is encountered with chromosomes
+    - you can't have 1,000 or 10,000 chromosomes executing one program
+    - in order to function, the system needs for specific behaviors to be executed dependably without any outside manipulation or state modification
+    - but if there are 1,000 chromosomes in a nucleus, you can't guarantee adjacency of anything.
+      - whereas, with 23 chromosomes, you can almost guarantee that all of the chromosomes will be relatively adjacent
+  - there are other similar limits encountered
+  - for example, if you have several chromosomes that are 1,000x the "normal" length, then it becomes very difficult

+** need to resolve **

+- the problem is describing where these limits come into play and where they actually matter
+  - how to break down the distinctions between these limits
+    - many of them aren't "limits" per se.
+    - they are idealistic maximums, where exceeding the number produces a diminishing effect in the networks
+  - but when pairs/tuples of these limits are compared, exceeding any two of them for a tuple may cause the entire system to break down

 - abstract idea of a maximum of addressable behaviors that is 'conveniently-accessible' enough in some way, forming a maximum in programmable genetic behavior
   - because the space can't manage the information complexity without causing problems in it's dependable executablility
+  - what to call this concept? ... ergodic network maximum (?)
 - giving way to a need for multi-karyotic cells
 - lead into brief discussion on how this limit is another form of a mathematical limit imposed on computers as well